karim0sec/Bulk-Tiktoks-Downloader/README.md

 # Tiktok2Youtube-shorts
 simple script to download tiktok clips without watermark, used node js+ puppeteer

-allvideos script download all videos of single user
+allvideosuser script download all videos of single user

 tiktok script download videos and descriptions from search result and add #shorts to it